MetaMask is a popular Ethereum wallet and browser extension. It allows you to send and receiving ETH, store NFTs, use dApps, and Swaps tokens.

 Sending and Receiving

 Click on the currency you want to send or receive.
 You will have a few buttons below the token and a list of all the transactions involving this particular token.
-While there is a button that lets you swap or buy cryptocurrency, there are better exchanges that we will discuss in another article.
-We will skip these features for now.
+While there is a button that lets you swap or buy crypto, there are better crypto exchanges that we discuss in another article.

 Once you click send, you can either import the address of the recipient wallet by scanning a QR code or copy and paste it into their wallet address.
 Do not write it in manually, that leaves room for error.
 If you want to receive cryptocurrency, or transfer it from another Metamask account, click on the Receive button, you’ll get a QR address that you can scan or simply copy and paste.

 There is also an option to ask a friend for payment.
-Simply click that button, type in the value in cryptocurrency that your friend owes.
-Then you can either copy a link to your clipboard, as a QR code or send the link through your phone on an existing messaging app.
+Simply click that button, type in the value in the crypto that your friend owes.
+You can either copy a link to your clipboard, as a QR code or send the link through your phone on an existing messaging app.

 Transaction Fees and Gas